AkhilVelishala/MovieTicketBookingManagementApplication_RestAPI-/README.md

    - ***Swagger:*** API documentation and testing.
    - ***Lombok:*** Reduces boilerplate code in Java.
    - ***JDBC Authentication:***  Implements authentication using credentials stored in the database.

+     ## Setup Instructions
+      **To set up and run the MovieTicketBookingSystem locally, follow these steps:**
+     1.clone the repository : git clone https://github.com/yourusername/MovieTicketBookingManagementApplication_RestAPI-.git